-Teaching is one of the most in-demand jobs in Canada but finding the best place to find work is crucial when it comes to the immigration process.
-Although teachers are in need in almost every province in Canada, the level and types of teaching jobs vary from province to province.
+Teaching is one of Canada's most in-demand jobs, but finding the best workplace is crucial in the immigration process.
+Although educators are in need in almost every province in Canada, the level and types of teaching jobs vary from province to province.

 Teachers are treated well nationally and can not only expect to earn very attractive salaries but great work benefits too.
-Most teachers in Canada, according to Payscale, earn an average salary of $68,321 per year but can earn up to $96,000 depending on work experience, qualification, and level of your profession.
-You could also look forward to fantastic benefits such as employment insurance, sick and compassionate leave as well as paid parental leave, among others when you choose to teach in Canada.
+Depending on work experience, qualification and level of professionalism, you look forward to fantastic benefits such as employment insurance, sick and compassionate leave, and paid parental leave, among others.

-But as mentioned previously, choosing the right place to immigrate to Canada is probably just as important as choosing the right immigration program, so let's take a closer look at the top seven provinces for teachers to get permanent residency in Canada.
+But as mentioned previously, choosing the right place to immigrate to in Canada is probably just as important as choosing the right immigration program, so let's take a closer look at the provinces that need teachers most in Canada.

-Now, this may surprise you but Nunavut is not only a Canadian province that really needs teachers but is where you will earn the highest salary as an experienced educator.
-This is partially due to the high cost of living and remoteness but also due to the fact that the demand is so high.
-There are 44 public schools with over 9,000 students in need of elementary, middle, and high school teachers.
-According to the Nunavut government website, when you move to Nunavut, Canada as a teacher you can expect to earn as much as a whopping $122,360 CAD per year plus a Government living allowance of about $15,016 to $34,455 per year, on average!
+Now, this may surprise you, but Nunavut is not only a Canadian province that needs teachers; it is also where you will earn the highest salary as an experienced educator - this is partially due to the high cost of living and remoteness but also because the demand is so high.

-At the moment the most in-demand level of teaching jobs in Alberta are university professors and lecturers.
-According to Alis Alberta, professors and university professors and lecturers can expect to earn a salary of around $84,845 per year.
-To get a job at a university in Alberta you will need at least 8+ years of post-secondary qualification.
+Currently, the most in-demand teaching jobs in Alberta are university professors, lecturers and college teachers.
+According to, Talent.com, professors and university professors and lecturers can expect to earn around 81,272.00 CAD per year.
+To get a job at a university in Alberta, like the University of Alberta, you will need at least 8+ years of post-secondary qualification.

 - Express Entry; or